|Just sweet enough, gluten-free zucchini mini-muffins.|

 I've added quinoa flakes for extra protein, and brown rice flour to round out the whole grains.
-For those of you watching your pie-roll-enhancing white carbs, there is only a small bit of tapioca starch, four tablespoons to be exact, divided between twenty-four mini-muffins.
-Tapioca starch gives these whole grain based muffins some welcome lift.
+And a small bit of tapioca starch- to give these whole grain based muffins some lift.
 Now the only hitch is, don't eat all twenty-four at once, Darling.

 Tell yourself you're only going to eat one.

 Because that fourth delectable bite of nary a muffin- really, it's only a tease of a muffin- might stir your desire for a fifth.
 And the next thing you know, half the mini-muffin pan is empty.
 And you are standing, wide-eyed and innocent, brushing baby sized crumbs off your chin, when your husband swings around the corner into the sunlit kitchen and inhales, declaring, Sweet Tapdancing Buddha, it smells good in here!
 What did you bake?

 And thinking lickity-split fast you tell him, I made a dozen almond flour zucchini mini-muffins.

 Want to try one?